Our Instructors

 Manuel Rochette (he/him)

-His facilitation approach creates an attentive container where skills, states and group spontaneous composition emerges.
-Curiosities of the moment: Accessing polycentricity, how to increase availability & generosity with the body, opening the backspace, falling together, and continuity of movement.
-He regularly explores the world dancing and is an avid jammer while he continues to deepen the practice in classes and workshops.
+Curiosities of the moment: Deep focus on connection, accessing poly-centricity, how to increase availability & generosity with the body, opening the backspace, falling together, and continuity of attention and movement.
+He has explored and facilitated CI on many continents and communities, harvesting gems from them all.
+Manuel is an avid jammer while he continues to deepen the practice in classes and workshops.
+Manuel is also a DJ and a gardener from which he sources inspirations and metaphors.

 Delia Brett (she/they)